civican/legisinfo/44-1/bills/C-33/bill_text.md

   **(1)** If the Minister is of the opinion that there is a risk of imminent harm to national security, national economic security or competition that constitutes a significant threat to the safety and security of persons, goods, ships or port facilities or the security of supply chains, the Minister may, by order, require a port authority or a person in charge of a port facility to take any measure, including corrective measures, or stop any activity that the Minister considers necessary to prevent that harm.

+  **(1.1)** The power under subsection (1) to make an order, and any powers, duties or functions conferred or imposed by or under such an order, must not be exercised or performed for the purpose of terminating a strike or lock-out or imposing a settlement in a labour dispute.

   **(2)** Every port authority and person in charge of a port facility subject to an order must comply with it once they have been notified of its substance.

   **(3)** The order is exempt from the application of sections 5, 6, 9, 11, 14, 17, 18 and 19 of the `Statutory Instruments Act`.